 We recommend that you avoid leaving your belongings and valuables in the car, whether you use the Cable Car parking or the Montaña Blanca car park.

 Restaurant / Café

-There is not a restaurant in the Altavista Refuge, but you can find vending machines with drinks and non-perishable food such as snacks and it also has a kitchen where you can heat up food.
+Your reservation for the Altavista Refuge on Teide does not include catering services.
+However, you can find vending machines with drinks and non-perishable food such as snacks.
+The refuge also has a kitchen where you can heat up food.

 Bathrooms without showers

 Prices include bed linen and use of the kitchen and toilets (without showers) in the Refuge on Mount Teide.

 Once you have booked a night in the Refuge on Mount Teide, there are two different routes to access it:

 - On foot, via Montaña Blanca (Trail no. 7): This route starts at km 40.7 of the TF-21 motorway (28°15'34"N 16 36'12"W).
 Its level of difficulty is high, and the walk lasts 4 to 5 hours approximately.
 Plan your departure accordingly, so that you arrive at the refuge before 10.00pm.
 It is always safer and more fun to climb in the company of other people.
 Various buses will take you to the starting point of the trail.
 Check the Getting here section.

 - Comfortably by cable car and then on foot for one hour approximately.
 First, take the cable car at km 43 of the TF-21 motorway.
 From the upper station you can reach the Refuge by following the trail No. 11 to the La Fortaleza viewpoint, which connects with the trail No. 7 to the Altavista del Teide Refuge.
 Its level of difficulty is medium and the walk lasts one hour.